Admission Appeals Process

 The following transcripts are required:

 - First-time freshman and lower-division transfer applicants: Transcripts are required from all high schools attended, plus from all colleges you previously and/or currently attend even if you withdrew from the course(s) or the course(s) is not applicable to your degree.

 - Upper-division transfer applicants: Electronic transcripts are required from all colleges you previously and/or currently attend even if you withdrew from the course(s) or the course(s) is not applicable to your degree.
 SDSU will accept only electronic transcripts from the colleges listed here.
 Be sure to indicate this preference when making your request.
 Colleges that do not supply electronic transcripts should send paper transcripts directly to the University Admission Appeals Committee at the address listed above.
 No high school transcripts are required.

 If applicable, please also include transcripts for all International Baccalaureate credit.

 Advanced Placement (AP) Test Scores

 Advanced Placement exam score reports and passing scores are required in order to obtain college credit for the AP exam.
 To obtain your AP test scores, AP Tests website.

 SAT and ACT Test Scores

-If your SAT Reasoning and/or ACT test scores are not listed on your high school transcript and you did not indicate SDSU as a destination for your scores when you took your test, you must contact the testing agency to request the electronic scores be sent to SDSU.
+If your SAT and/or ACT test scores are not listed on your high school transcript and you did not indicate SDSU as a destination for your scores when you took your test, you must contact the testing agency to request the electronic scores be sent to SDSU.
 You can order your scores online, or write, or call the appropriate testing agency listed below.

 |The College Board SAT Program